zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject.md

      -   Use: Indicates that the CSV file contains header information.
 You can use the column name in the CSV file as the column name in the SelectObject operation.
     -   Ignore: Indicates that the CSV file contains header information.
 However, you cannot use the column name in the CSV file as the column name in the SelectObject operation.
     -   None: Indicates that the CSV file does not contain header information.
 This is the default value.
- Child node: None
+ Sub-node: None

  Parent node: CSV \(input\)

  |
     |RecordDelimiter|String| \(Optional\) Specifies the delimiter, which is base64-encoded and `\n` by default.
 The value of this element before being encoded can be the ANSI value of two characters in maximum.
 For example, `\n` is used to indicate a line break in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV \(input and output\) and JSON \(output\)

  |
     |FieldDelimiter|String| \(Optional\) Specifies the delimiter used to separate columns in the CSV file.
 The value of this element is the base64-encoded ANSI value of a character and is `,` by default.
 For example, `,` is used to indicate a comma in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV \(input and output\)

  |
     |QuoteCharacter|String| \(Optional\) Specifies the quote characters used in the CSV file.
 The value of this element is base64-encoded and is `\”` by default.
 In a CSV file, line breaks and column delimiters are processed as normal characters.
 The value of this element before being encoded must be the ANSI value of a character.
 For example, `\”` is used to indicate a quote character in Java code.

- Child node: None
+ Sub-node: None

  Parent node: CSV \(input\)